gocd/docs.go.cd/advanced_usage/trigger_with_options.md

 ## Information

 The following information are displayed for the last 5 revisions.
-For an SCM materal, the following information is shown
+For an SCM material, the following information is shown

 -   Revision hash or pipeline label
 -   Committer
 -   Check-in comment for the revision
 -   Check-in time of the revision

-For a pipeline materal, the pipeline label and the corresponding run time is shown
+For a pipeline material, the pipeline label and the corresponding run time is shown

 ### Choosing the revision